SmarterApp/AP_IMRT_ItemSearchService/documentation/configure_development.md

 To execute unit tests within an IDE, make sure that an appropriate `SPRING_DATASOURCE_USERNAME` and `SPRING_DATASOURCE_PASSWORD` are configured.

-To execute ISS from with an IDE, make sure both the datasource and gitlab environment variables are set.
+To execute ISS from with an IDE, make sure the datasource environment variables are set.